• Hogfish

 hogfish

 I usually just try to take the larger ones I see, there are a lot that are right around the 17″ mark, this one ended up being 19″ to the fork.
 This was just one of the dishes I made with this fish, If you’d like to see what else I did check out our Hogfish species page.
-I also did a full Break Down Tutorial on this fish that is up on our Youtube.
+I also did a full fillet tutorial on this fish that is up on our Youtube.

 hogfish pho